zwallen/Wallen_DAMethodCompare_2021/DAreport/README.md

 + `ps` - Input phyloseq object that contains the observed, un-transformed or -normalized (to total sequence depth) abundances of features (taxa, gene families, pathways, etc.).
 Should have an `otu_table` component with the abundances, and a `sample_data` component with a variable defining the two groups of interest.
 This variable should be coded as `1` (for treatment/experimental group) and `0` (for control group).
 If running the `run_DAreport.R` program, this should be a phyloseq object saved as a `.rds` file.
 + `group.var` - The variable name in the `sample_data` component of the phyloseq object that contains data on which samples belong to which of the two groups of interest.
 Note only two group variables are accepted.
++ `prev.cut` - The prevalence cutoff for features to be included in the DA testing.
+Should be a value between 0 and 1, i.e. the proportion of samples a feature should be present in to include.
+Default is 1 to include all features.
 + `skip` - Name(s) of DA method(s) that you would like to skip running.
 Must be one or more of `aldex2`, `ancom`, `ancombc`, `deseq2_wald`, `glm_nbzi`, `lefse`, `samseq`, `edger_exactTest_tmm`, `edger_exactTest_rle`, `bayseq`, `fitzig`, `fitfeat`, `limma_voom`, `t_tss`, `t_clr`, `t_rclr`, `w_tss`, `w_clr`, `w_rclr`, `glm_tss`, `glm_clr`, `glm_rclr`.
 If running the `DAreport` function in R, this should be a vector of method names.
 If running the `run_DAreport.R` program, method names should be supplied in a comma separated list with no spaces.
 Default is `NULL`, no skipping.
 Not required if running R function, but is when running the R program.
 Two methods you may consider skipping if analyzing large datasets are ANCOM and SAMseq.
 + `seed` - Numeric value to pass to the set.seed() function in order to to make reports consistent.
 Default is `1234`.
 Not required when running the R function, but is when running the R program.